samihaija/mixhop/README.md

    [planetoid](https://github.com/kimiyoung/planetoid) datasets.
 You probably want to start by invoking/modifying the shell scripts directly (e.g. `train_cora.sh`).
+1. `ngcn_trainer.py`: Same as above, but trains the NGCN model.
+It utilizes the files above, as NGCN can be treated as a special-case of MixHop.

 ## How to use `mixhop_trainer.py`